zrparsons/learning-agentic-development-stock-app/COMMENTARY.md

 ## Manual Fixes:
 Manually fixed the compilation errors. most boiled down to incorrect imports or a file being in the wrong place. the app now runs and seems to work more or less as expected.

+## Prompt 4:
+>products should not be limited to a single user and should be available to be edited and updated by any user

+So it did a reasonable job of this but i think i have hit my first major snag with this. on of the imports i added to fix a compilation error has been removed again which causes the compilation error again.

+I gave it the compilation error and it babbled some nonsense about the method being out of scope and simple re-ordered some code which fixed nothing.
+I guess for me this is an opportunity to play with some of the numerous ways to insert extra context into the model.